 Nova Scotia Wineries – The Champagne of Canada

 You’d be forgiven for thinking you’re in pastoral Europe in Nova Scotia’s low, rolling Gaspereau Valley where villages, barns, and outbuildings dot the quilt patchwork of forest, farmland, and vineyards.
 It’s here that Gerry McConnell and his late wife Dara Gordon established Benjamin Bridge.
 They gambled on the expertise of leading wine-making consultant Peter Gamble, who in turn turned to the world’s top champagne minds to make magic.

 Benjamin Bridge’s most acclaimed wines are, you guessed it, the champagne-like sparklers they make from the classic varieties Chardonnay and Pinot Noir.
 Indeed, the wines have proven to equal or better the world’s best champagne in blind tastings by top experts.
 The valley’s special climate keeps the grapes crisp and fresh and yet develops their flavours to maturity.

 And, while not as high-falutin’ as the better-known grapes, their other specialties come from the local grapes l’Acadie, Ortega, and New York Muscat and offer pure fruity, crisp and aromatic joy.

 Located right next to the Annapolis Valley, this is also one of the most scenic areas of Nova Scotia and a great place to do a road trip.
 While not as known as Niagara Falls Wineries or Okanagan wineries, there are so many Nova Scotia vineyards and some very popular Annapolis Valley wineries.
-There’s also a number of Annapolis Valley wine tours in the area, so if you don’t have your own car, check out some of these.
+One great place to start would be visiting the wineries of Wolfville.

 Tip: There’s much more to Nova Scotia than wine.
 Don’t forget to see and do some of the best things to do in Nova Scotia while you’re there.